steadramon/ESPGeiger/docs/outputs/webapi.md

 ## Identity and signing

-Each device generates an ECC keypair (secp192r1) on first run and stores the private key in LittleFS.
-Every post and handshake is SHA-256'd and signed; the signature is base64-encoded P1363 (`r||s`) and sent in the `X-Auth` header.
-The server keeps your public key from the first handshake and refuses any post whose signature doesn't verify.
-This
+Each device generates an ECC keypair on first run; every post is signed with it.
+The server pins your public key on first handshake and refuses unsigned or wrong-key posts.
+No shared secrets, no passwords to leak, and your station can't be impersonated.
-means:

-- Your station can't be impersonated.
-- Losing the device's flash means a new keypair on next boot, which registers as a new station (same chip ID, new server-side row).
-- No shared secrets to configure - no passwords to leak.

-### Reset key

-The `/webapi` page's **Advanced → Reset key** button wipes the local private key and reboots.
-The next handshake registers a fresh station;
+The `/webapi` page's **Advanced** panel exposes two destructive actions:

+- **Reset key** wipes the local private key and reboots.
+The next handshake registers a fresh station; the old one ages out server-side.
-the previous one is orphaned and eventually retired by server-side staleness rules.
-Useful if you want to migrate to a new identity but keep contributing data.
+  Use this to migrate to a new identity while still contributing data.

-### Forget station

-The `/webapi` page's **Advanced → Forget station** button sends a signed delete request to `/api/1/forget`.
-The server purges the station row, all readings, and all history.
-Sharing is then automatically switched to **Off**.
-This is irreversible - re-enabling later registers a brand-new station with no link to the deleted one.
+- **Forget station** sends a signed delete to `/api/1/forget`.
+The server purges the row, all readings, and all history, then sharing flips to **Off**.
+Irreversible - re-enabling later registers as brand new.
 This is the GDPR right-to-erasure path.

 ## Map presence